 Supporting Non-Profit Partners

-As part of Carry The Load’s mission, we honor and support our nation’s heroes by raising much-needed funds to provide a continuum of care for Military, Law Enforcement, Fire Fighters and Rescue personnel and their families.
-Carry The Load selects non-profit partners that provide healing services for the mind, body or soul of our warriors.
+As part of Carry The Load’s mission, it honors and supports our nation’s heroes by raising much-needed funds to provide a continuum of care for Military, Law Enforcement, Fire Fighters, Rescue personnel and their families.
+Each year, Carry The Load selects non-profit partners that provide healing services for the mind, body or soul of our warriors.
 To allow these partners to focus on direct service programs, Carry The Load works as a force multiplier by establishing an environment of collaboration and financial support to make a greater impact across the nation.

 Watch our video to learn more about where the funds raised by Carry The Load go.

 22 Kill is a global movement bridging the gap between veterans and civilians to build a community of support.
 22KILL works to raise awareness to the suicide epidemic that is plaguing our country, and educate the public on mental health issues such as PTS.
 22KILL also serves as a resource for veterans, and continues to build on its network of like-minded organizations to be able to connect veterans with programs and services in their local area.

 The Adaptive Training Foundation was founded to provide individuals with physical impairments the proper facility and training necessary to achieve their health goals.
 The founder David Vobora and his team use modified training programs that utilize body weight exercises and sophisticated weight training equipment to achieve weight loss, increase mobility, or to increase strength.

 Assist the Officer Foundation’s mission is to provide peace of mind to Dallas’ men and women in blue and their families.
 ATO provides financial assistance to officers who are facing the loss of income due to a serious injury, life-threatening illness or other catastrophic event.